IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 5. And run the following command:
 `npx expo install react-native-web@~0.18.10 react-dom@18.2.0 @expo/webpack-config@^18.0.1`
 6. Finally, run `npm start` and press `w` (Run in web browser) once terminal ask you about deployment options
-   * A new tab/window on your browser should open http://localhost:19006/ showing Expo developers tools.
+   * A new tab/window on your browser should open http://localhost:19006/ showing the demo projects.
 If not automatically opened, run your browser and navigate to: http://localhost:19006
    * (On windows) set allow on Firewall/Windows defender if asked
    * It should open the basic empty project in a new tab.
 It should look like this: https://snack.expo.dev/@afdez/lab4-1-blankproject